bbanting/budgettool/README.md

 - [ ] List n last entries (/n)
 - [ ] Make summarize more insightful
 - [ ] Search descriptions
-- [x] Refactor error checking for csv file
 - [ ] Calendar view
 - [ ] Fix formatting in light of tags (remove tags from output?)
 - [ ] Any and all relationships for search tags; negating
     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
-- [ ] Check for invalid csv formatting on each entry and give helpful error
+- [x] Check for invalid csv formatting on each entry and give helpful error
-- [x] Changing entry attrs trigger file overwrite
+- [ ] When tags are removed by user, put into "old_tags" if there are entries that reference it
+- [ ] Watch dog for current year when changed from outside the shell

 ## Notes
 - Remove ability to do one-off commands?